Native to South Africa, Senecio haworthii [sen-ek-ee-o, hay-WOR-thee-eye] is a perennial dwarf shrub belonging to the Asteraceae family.

 Soil & Transplanting

-In its natural habitat, Senecio haworthii grows in gravelly or stony soil.
+In its natural habitat in South Africa, Senecio haworthii grows in gravelly or stony soil.

-Even though it can survive in a variety of soils, the best option is a sandy loam potting mix.
+Even though it can survive in various soils, the best option is a sandy loam potting mix.

-Make sure the soil is well-drained and doesn’t remain damp for prolonged periods since this will harm the bare roots.
+Ensure the soil is well-drained and doesn’t remain damp for prolonged periods since this will harm the bare roots.
+Plant in a pot with a drainage hole.

 As for pH, something in the 6.0-7.0 neutral range is preferable.